Neha-081/maze-game/README.md

 Head to this url => https://maze-game-neha.netlify.app/ or Just index.html file

-Use UP, DOWN, LEFT, RIGHT to move the ball in the game.
+Use UP , DOWN, LEFT, RIGHT to move the ball in the game.

 ---